MohamadSalamaMouse/STRINGIFY/README.md

 ---
 ## Demo video
-To get more information we uploaded a demo video  on google drive for a little bit more explanation, you can access video by pressing [Here]()
+To get more information we uploaded a demo video for more explanation, which you can access video by pressing [Here]()

 ## Feedback
 IF you have any feedback, please reach out to us at mohamed.11021@stemgharbiya.moe.edu.eg